BahaBoualii/SOLID-principles/README.md

 This repository provides practical examples of implementing the **SOLID principles** in Java.
 Each principle is illustrated with both **bad examples** (non-SOLID) and **refactored examples** (SOLID-compliant), making it easier to understand how to design flexible, maintainable, and readable code.

+I have written a detailed blog post to dive deeper into the theoretical aspect of these principles.
+You can read it [here](https://secured-polygon-902513.framer.app/blog/solid-principles).

 ![solid](https://github.com/user-attachments/assets/1c881840-16f2-45fc-bd24-5d7718c2af44)

 ## Table of Contents